“… the greatest limitation in writing software is our ability to understand the system we are creating.”

 - Robert Martin - Clean Architecture Chapter 1

-Thus, the key to design is expect and prepare for change.
+Thus, the key to design is to expect and prepare for change.
 That can be anticipating what could change (even if we are not certain exactly what will change - and we never will be) and planning designs to allow that change.
 However, ultimately, some new change can and will catch us off guard.
 At that point, we want to compartmentalize individual aspects of our system as best as we can so that change is unlikely to propogate.

-All of the above shouldn’t encourage “over-design”.
+All of the above shouldn’t encourage “over-design.”

 Whenever designing a system, we should consider the long-term lifecycle of the software we intend, and how critical the software is (that is, what are the consequences of it failing).
 For long-term safety critical systems, such as Air Traffic Control systems, we may accept doing some over-design if it ensures reliability and safety.